Edward Hines Jr. Veterans Administration Hospital: Early history

 The course was purchased in December 1917 by the Edward Hines Lumber Company on behalf of Edward Hines Sr. Once the United States entered World War I, the City of Chicago sought a site for a temporary military hospital.
 Edward Hines Jr. was killed on the front lines in France in the opening months of American involvement in the war.
 In his memory, Hines Sr. offered to donate his new property as a potential site of the Chicago facility; it was selected in September 1918.
 The Field Museum of Natural History was also considered as a location for the facility.
 However, it was feared that the conversion of the museum to a medical facility would prove too costly.
 The fact that Hines' hospital was built to be a hospital also played in his favor.
 Hines intended to build a fireproof building that could house casualties during the war and then operate as a public hospital after the war.
 Schmidt, Garden and Martin and H. B. Wheelock were awarded the commission to design the facility, and the Shank Company was tasked with its construction.

 When World War I ended in November 1918, the agreement with Hines was terminated as there was no longer a need to house casualties.
 The hospital stood partially constructed for the next two years as Hines led an effort to lobby Congress to have the building taken over by the United States Public Health Service.
 Secretary of the Treasury Carter Glass disapproved of the plan because no official contract was signed between Hines and the federal government.
 However, an investigation by the United States Department of War found sufficient evidence of a verbal agreement between the two parties.
 With help from Congressmen Adolph J. Sabath, James Robert Mann, Martin B. Madden, and Carl R. Chindblom, a Senate vote on the matter passed 33 to 27. $3.4 million was appropriated to the project under the condition that Hines provided an additional $1.6 million.
-The transfer was approved in March 1920 and construction began again.
+The transfer was approved in March 1920 and construction recommenced.

 The campus was originally known as U.S. Public Health Service Hospital Number 76, and was popularly referred to as Speedway Hospital or Broadview Hospital.
 In honor of his contribution to see the facility completed, on October 24, 1921, President Warren G. Harding declared that the facility was to be renamed to honor Hines' son.
 It was the first American veterans hospital to be named after a person.
 The first patient was admitted on August 8, 1921.
 A dedication ceremony was held on November 6, 1921 led by Marshal of France Ferdinand Foch and Senator Medill McCormick.